theopn/leetcode/README.md

 The solutions are uploaded using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0).

+## Array

+- ~1550.
+Three Consecutive Odds~ (Easy, 2024-07-01 Daily Q): Iterate the array while keeping the consecutive odd count, return if the count is 3

 ## Substring & Subarray

 - ~3110.
 Score of a String~ (Easy, 2024-06-01 Daily Q): Iterate [0, n - 1) and accumulate abs(s[i] - s[i + 1])
 - ~344.
 Reverse String~ (Easy, 2024-06-02 Daily Q): Iterate [0, floor(n / 2) and swap s[n - i -1] and s[i]

+## Hash Table

+- ~350.
+Intersection of Two Arrays II~ (Easy, 2024-07-02 Daily Q): Make a Counter hash table of one array, iterate through the others and add elements in the table.
+Decrement the count

 ## Sorting